threefoldtecharchive/0-stor/specs/principles.md

 assert errors==[]
 #errors is list of 0-stor servers which were down, if errors !=[] then a repair is needed to fix the store

-result=cl.put(path=...,etcd=True,previous="keyOfPreviousEtcdEntry", description="something",consumerid=... ) #will store the metadata in etcd
+result=cl.put(path=...,cockroachDB=True,previous="keyOfPreviousMetaEntry", description="something",consumerid=... ) #will store the metadata in cockroachDB

-#when using ETCD the metadata is stored in etcd as capnp info with 3 additional fields: previous, next & description
+#when using cockroachDB the metadata is stored in cockroachDB as capnp info with 3 additional fields: previous, next & description
-#when previous=... specified then the previous one is fetched, the next pointed to the new one, the release bumped (to make sure etcd does paxos well), and the new one is pointed back to the previous one, this creates a double linked list.
+#when previous=... specified then the previous one is fetched, the next pointed to the new one, the release bumped (to make sure cockroachDB does paxos well), and the new one is pointed back to the previous one, this creates a double linked list.

 cl.get(metadata=result,path=...)

-for item in cl.walk(start="keyOfPreviousEtcdEntry",fromEpoch=234234,toEpoch=342344):
+for item in cl.walk(start="keyOfPreviousMetaEntry",fromEpoch=234234,toEpoch=342344):
     print (item["description"])
     #description could be anything e.g. json encoded structural message which can be used to walk over history

-for item in cl.walkBack(start="keyOfPreviousEtcdEntry",fromEpoch=234234,toEpoch=342344):
+for item in cl.walkBack(start="keyOfPreviousMetaEntry",fromEpoch=234234,toEpoch=342344):
     #same as before but now walk from last one to first one following the criteria

 other functionality to be completed

 cl.check(...)#will let us know if all parts of the erasure coded or replicated items are there

-cl.repair(start="keyOfPreviousEtcdEntry",fromEpoch=234234,toEpoch=342344,verify=True)
+cl.repair(start="keyOfPreviousMetaEntry",fromEpoch=234234,toEpoch=342344,verify=True)
 # will walk over the linked list and check if all items are there, basically do cl.check of each item
 # if issue found then will re-encode and fix the missing part(s) and rewrite the metadata (release nr up)